mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 [vogels]: http://www.blouinartinfo.com/news/story/815597/remembering-herbert-vogel-the-postman-who-amassed-one-of-americas-greatest-art-collections

-Then there are moments when doing things I love comes into conflict with making money.
+There are often moments when doing things I love comes into conflict with making money.
 When this happens, I try to remember that money is just a means of achieving some other things that I care about.
 I ask myself: Are those other things worth not doing what I love?

 ## Other observations